 Don’t forget to mention #workersupportingworkers to get 50% discount during month of April of 2020

 My name is Ron Franklin and I am the founder of Franklin Law.
 I want to take a moment to tell you about two types of consultations that we offer at Franklin Law.
-But before I do that, I think it is important for me to point out that a Franklin Law consultation is not for everyone and strongly encourage you to take a moment to read and reflect upon the information that follows before you decide whether or not to consult with us.
+But before I do that, I think it is important for me to point out that a Franklin Law consultation is not for everyone and strongly encourage you to take a moment to read and reflect upon the information that follows before you decide whether or not you want to consult with us.

-Generally speaking, employees and other workers seek out Franklin Law’s support, advice, and representation because they have been wronged, sincerely want to win, and need experienced, knowledgeable, and compassionate counsel to advise and represent them.
-Most of the employees who come to Franklin Law, retain us from the very beginning.
+Non-Unionized and Unionized employees and other workers seek out Franklin Law’s support, advice, and representation for a number of reasons.
+Some employees suspect that they have been exploited or wronged but are not sufficiently sure to take action.
+For example, your employer may have changed a term of your employment without your consent and you may not know how legally significant the change is – you don’t know whether or not you have been constructively dismissed.
+Some workers know that they have been wronged but are unsure whether or not they want to take, or can take, legal action.
+For example, you might be a unionized employee who has repeatedly been told that it is a waste of time to see a lawyer outside of the Union because they can’t help you.
+You’ve seen decisions where Unionized employees have been represented by Franklin Law like this decision against a school board and believe that the answer is not that simple.
+You want to explore whether or not a lawyer can be of assistance in your particular case.
+Some employees and other workers sincerely want to hold their employer or Union accountable, and need experienced, knowledgeable, and compassionate lawyers to advise and represent them.
+Most of the employees and other workers who come to Franklin Law, retain us from the very beginning.
 Other employees turn to Franklin Law for advice and representation after demand letters written by other advocates go unanswered by employers or prove ineffective.
 Many workers come to us through referrals from other law firms and legal clinics.
 Other employees turn to us when other advocates tell them that their case is too complex or give up on their case because results are not forthcoming as quickly as they would like.

 Although we are selective about the employees and other workers who we work with, access to justice is incredibly important to Franklin Law and remains a cornerstone of our firm.
 And because we want to make our services accessible to as many workers as we can, we offer two types of consultations at incredibly reasonable flat rates – consultations through Franklin Law’s Consultation Clinic and though Traditional Franklin Law Consultations.

 When we receive your message, we will call or email you as soon as possible (typically within 24 hours), and then take a few minutes to talk to you about booking a consultation and what you can expect.
 We will also ask you a few questions to determine whether or not there are any issues that might limit our ability to provide you with advice and/or represent you.
 Please note that we only provide legal advice after we have received a detailed overview of your situation and have a solid understanding of your fears, concerns, needs, and desired outcomes.
 As well we do not engage in significant document review in advance of the consultation but prefer to review documentation with the benefit of your immediate feedback during the actual consultation.
 After a Franklin Law Consultation, you should have a much better understanding of the legal options that are available to you and have all of the information that you need to make an informed decision about your next move, whether that means taking no further action, taking steps to pursue redress on your own, or retaining Franklin Law to help you to fight injustice at work.